Updated August 18, 2021

-Cyanide is one of the most common commercially used and efficient reagents to leach gold.
-However, many mine operators still struggle to efficiently manage their cyanide concentrations due to limitations of traditional measurements methods such as manual titration.
-Challenges in measurements range from user bias, unknown interference in the samples, to errors in calibration and extensive maintenance of equipment.
-To help mine operators understand where they stand with regards to their current cyanide monitoring process, here is a checklist we have developed based on our experience working with mine operators.
+Cyanide is the most common and efficient commercial gold leaching reagents.
+However, it does pose its certain challenges to the many mine operators who still struggle to efficiently manage their cyanide concentrations due to limitations of traditional analytical methods such as manual titration.
+Challenges range from user bias, unknown interference in the samples, to errors in calibration and extensive equipment maintenance.

-• Determine your possible interference – What other metals or chemicals exist in your ore?
-Having this information at hand will allow you to assess potential interference and understand the variability occurring in your measurements.
+- Determine your possible interference – Knowing the chemistry of your ore will allow you to assess potential interferences and understand your analytical variance.

 - Revisit your sampling regime – Is sampling a consistent process?
 Is analysis done quickly post sampling?
 Is the equipment properly cleaned?